-University of Carolina-Charlotte on Lockdown After Reports of an Active Shooter
+Officials: 2 Dead, 4 Injured in Shooting at University of North Carolina-Charlotte

 The Charlotte-Mecklenburg Police Department retweeted the alert shortly after.

-Additionally, the University’s website released an alert that there is an active assailant.
+Additionally, the university’s website released an alert that there is an active assailant.

-Unverified tweets claiming to be from the school have surfaced, showing police placing the campus on lockdown.
+Unverified tweets claiming to be from students at the school have surfaced, showing police placing the campus on lockdown.

 This is a developing story.
 Check back here for updates.